shinra-electric/Seven-Seas-Intro/README.md

 # Seven Seas Introduction
 <img src="./Resources/seven_seas_icon.png" width="200" align="right" />
 Introduction to the Seven Seas app that I worked on at the Apple Developer Academy.

+> [!NOTE]
-There is no code published here as I do not have ownership of the codebase.
+> There is no code published here as I do not have ownership of the codebase.

 <hr>